-Take lead generation platform Albacross as an example.
+Take B2B lead generation platform Albacross as an example.
 Its monthly/annual slider not only clearly signals that it offers different subscription plans, it also flags the benefits of paying upfront for an annual subscription, with the promise of 20% off and the satisfying drop-down of cost when you switch the slider to ‘annual’.

-Pre- and post-billing notifications
+4. Pre- and post-billing notifications

 The use case for setting pre- and post-billing notifications depends on the nature of your customers and product.
 Some customers may want regular subscription renewal receipts.
 For others, a monthly email would be a nuisance.
 We would, however, always recommend sending an email receipt and invoice following the initial sale for customer assurance and also to provide your support team’s contact details should something be incorrect.
-Occasionally, buyers forget they’ve subscribed to a product and don’t recognise a transaction.
+Occasionally, buyers forget they’ve subscribed to a product and don’t recognize a transaction.
 Pre-billing notifications directly prevent this scenario and are a proven means of reducing chargeback rates and disputes.

 Take the hassle out of your recurring billing